Thomas Tyner

-Thomas Tyner (born September 14, 1994) is a former running back in American football.
-He played college football with the Oregon Ducks for the 2013 and 2014 seasons, and with the Oregon State Beavers in 2017.
+Thomas Tyner (born September 14, 1994) is an American former college football running back.
+He played for the Oregon Ducks from 2013 to 2014, and for the Oregon State Beavers in 2017.
 He did not play during the 2015 and 2016 seasons due to a shoulder injury.

-Early life and high school career
+Early life

 His parents are John Tyner and Donna Tyner, Donna currently being on the Beaverton School District School Board since 2013.
 He has a brother, Michael, who is two years older than him and attended Pacific University.
 Tyner grew up in the Tyler's Green neighborhood in Aloha, Oregon.
 Tyner attended Hazeldale Elementary School, Mountain View Middle School, and Aloha High School.
 He played football as a running back and ran track.
 Tyner was a first-team Parade and USA Today All-American.
 As a sophomore, he rushed for 1,821 yards and 19 touchdowns, becoming Oregon's first sophomore to earn the state's largest division player-of-the-year accolades.
 As a junior, he rushed for 1,136 yards, despite missing six games.
 In his senior year, he rushed for a single-season state-record of 3,415 yards, eclipsing a six-year-old standard.
 He had 643 yards rushing with 10 touchdowns and caught six passes for 106 yards and two touchdowns in an 84–63 win over Lakeridge High School.

 Regarded as a five-star recruit by Rivals.com, he was ranked 12th among all players by Scout.com and the nation's No. 2 running back behind only Derrick Green.
 He also participated in the 2013 U.S. Army All-American Bowl, leading the West Team in rushing with 14 yards on just four carries.